notahat/midi_patchbay/README.md

 ### Version 1.0.2 (31 May 2008)

-* Added an icon generously provided by Kevan Staples.
+* Added an icon generously provided by Kevan Staples

 ### Version 1.0.1 (13 January 2004)